-Product placement refers to the art of placing your products in Movies, games or books so that they receive more visibility from Audiences.
-With the majority of us getting tired of watching repeated ads on television, marketers have found a new and innovative ways to introduce us to their products in more subtle ways, by placement of products in movies.
+With the majority of us getting tired of watching repeated ads on television, marketers have found new and innovative ways to introduce us to their products in more subtle ways, by the product placement in movies.
 However, several times, this also leads to the discomfort of their audience.

-- It can simply happen with neither the brand nor the movie maker having any intention to take any profit from it.
+- It can simply happen with neither the brand nor the movie maker having any intention to make any profit from it.

 - The product placement can be arranged and a certain amount of the product can be given in kind from the company to the movie makers as compensation

-- It can be arranged based on a financial compensation of both parties involved.
+- It can be arranged based on the financial compensation of both parties involved.

 Most of us have seen product placements in movies, and from time to time the products are silently shown, by an indirect advertisement, so that the product enters our subconscious mind.